 You might know that my Costa Rican home away from home is San Ramon, Costa Rica.
 Located in the Central Valley, it’s a mid-sized town with a large expat community, a University of Costa Rica campus, and home to one of the largest farmer’s markets in the country.

 Sam Ramon is also home to some of my favorite Costa Rican food- and my absolute favorite Costa Rican candy- Melcochas de natilla.
+(Colombia has a melcocha colombiana but it is not made with dairy- it resembles more of a hard candy, like the old-time ribbon candy we eat here in the States.)

 While you can find Melcochas de natilla throughout Costa Rica, they are a signature tradition in San Ramon.
 I had the opportunity to make melcochas with one of the most famous candy makers in San Ramon.
 I’ll share a bit about the tradition with you, and the recipe!